nothings/stb/tools/README.footer.md

 possible).
 You can do anything you want with them.
 You have no legal obligation to do anything else, although I appreciate attribution.

+They are also licensed under the MIT open source license, if you have lawyers who are unhappy with public domain.
+Every source file includes an explicit dual-license for you to choose from.

 #### <a name="other_libs"></a> Are there other single-file public-domain/open source libraries with minimal dependencies out there?

 [Yes.](https://github.com/nothings/single_file_libs)

-#### If I wrap an stb library in a new library, does the new library have to be public domain?
+#### If I wrap an stb library in a new library, does the new library have to be public domain/MIT?

-No.
+No, because it's public domain you can freely relicense it to whatever license your new library wants to be.

 #### Some of these libraries seem redundant to existing open source libraries.
 Are they better somehow?